About

 About the U.S. Carbon Cycle Science Program

-The US Carbon Cycle Science Program serves as an authoritative information source for US carbon cycle research, observing, and modeling communities through engagement with scientists, federal agency partners, and stakeholder communities and provides the information needed to advance decision-making at local, state, and federal government levels, and achieve the long-term goals of the United Nations Framework Convention on Climate Change Paris Climate Agreement, as highlighted by the Biden Administration in 2021 (UNFCCC, 2015; The White House, 2021).
+The US Carbon Cycle Science Program (CCSP) is a community-focused program that develops and implements multidisciplinary initiatives to advance carbon cycle science priorities across terrestrial, atmospheric, oceanic, and societal dimensions and serves as an information source for research, observing and modeling communities through increased engagement between the research, federal agency partners and the stakeholder communities.
+The CCSP provides the information needed to advance decision-making at local, state, and federal government levels, and achieve the long-term goals of the United Nations Framework Convention on Climate Change Paris Climate Agreement, as highlighted by the Biden Administration in 2021 (UNFCCC, 2015; The White House, 2021).

 The U.S. Carbon Cycle Science Program (US CCSP) was established in 1999 by the USGCRP Carbon Cycle Science Interagency Working Group to coordinate and facilitate carbon cycle science activities relevant to climate and global change issues and defined by the goals and objectives of the A U.S. Carbon Cycle Science Plan (Sarmineto and Wofsy, 1999) and the US Climate Change Science Program: Vision for the Program and Highlights of the Scientific Strategic Plan (2003).